 Warning Icon A triangular warning icon with a bold exclamation mark

-An Ebola outbreak has been reported in Democratic Republic of Congo.
+Marburg virus disease has been reported in Ethiopia.
 Multi-country outbreaks of mpox clade I and Oropouche are ongoing.
 Keep up to date with these links if you are travelling to affected areas.

 Check the recommendations for your destination